Plein Air Litchfield

 Competition Artists. .

-On Sunday morning, October 5th, PAL held a 3-hour community wide "Quick Paint" event open to artists at all levels with additional prizes.
+On Sunday morning, September 13, PAL will hold a 3-hour community wide "Quick Paint" event open to artists at all levels with additional prizes.

-Quick Paint artists began painting anywhere in Litchfield at 9:00 a.m. and stopped at 12:00 p.m. and return to the Meadow no later than 12:30 p.m.
-Artists lined line up easels on the Meadow for judging and awards presentation by Eric Forstmann.
+Quick Paint artists can paint anywhere in Litchfield at 9:00 a.m. and stopped at 12:00 p.m. and return to the designated place, no later than 12:30 p.m.
+Artists will line up easels for judging and awards presentation.
 PAL volunteers will be on hand to help with onsite sales.
 PAL retains 40% of all sales.

 Freeman Dodsworth, White Memorial Bridge